Suthi64/SchoolSupplies_Application/README.md

-# :triangular_ruler::books: ECSE223 CoolSupplies Project: Team N
+# :triangular_ruler::books: ECSE223 CoolSupplies Project: Team 5

 _(Edit this file as needed, then remove this sentence)._